 For those seeking an airfilter to purify their home environment:

-The first opportunity to test a child's hearing is in the hospital shortly after birth.
-If your child's hearing is not screened before leaving the hospital, it is recommended that screening be done within the first month of life.
-Should test results indicate a possible hearing loss, seek further evaluation as soon as possible; preferably within the first three to six months of life.
+The first opportunity to test a child’s hearing is in the hospital shortly after birth.
+If your child’s hearing is not screened before leaving the hospital, it is recommended that screening be done within the first month of life.
+If test results indicate a possible hearing loss,get a further evaluation as soon as possible, preferably within the first three to six months of life.

 Is Early Hearing Screening Mandatory?